Nicene Creed Theological Blunders

 During the reign of Constantius II, several significant church councils were convened, reflecting the ongoing theological disputes within Christianity, particularly concerning Arianism and the Nicene Creed.
 Here are some of the notable councils that took place:

-4. Council of Ariminum (Rimini) and Seleucia (359 AD): These two councils were held simultaneously in the West (Rimini) and the East (Seleucia) with the purpose of resolving the Arian controversy.
+4. Council of Ariminum (Rimini) and Seleucia (359): These two councils had over 500 bishops attend from both East and West and were held simultaneously in the West (Rimini) and the East (Seleucia) with the purpose of resolving the Arian controversy.
 However, they ended in further conflict and confusion.
 Constantius II attempted to enforce a compromise doctrine that was essentially Arian in nature, leading to widespread dissatisfaction and division.
+The 2009 Catholic Encyclopedia states that “the council was a sudden defeat of orthodoxy,” as the bishops produced yet another creed, that deliberately rejected the “homoousios” definition on the grounds that it was both confusing and unscriptural.

-5. Council of Constantinople (360 AD): This council endorsed a form of Arianism and rejected the term “homoousios” completely.
+5. Council of Constantinople (360): This council endorsed a form of Arianism and rejected the term “homoousios” completely.
 It represented an attempt by Constantius II to enforce Arian doctrine across the Empire, further alienating Nicene Christians.

 As written in “The God of Jesus In Light of Christian Dogma: The Recovery of New Testament Theology,” by Kegan A. Chandler p.
 202 states: